st3w/neo/README.md

 ###
 **Q:** Colors aren't working.
 How can this be fixed?

 **A:** Make sure your terminal supports colors.
 Double check if you need to set the TERM environment variable to enable colors.
-You may want to try either the "--256" or "--truecolor" option.
+You may want to try the "--16", "--256", or "--truecolor" options.

 ###
 **Q:** How do I disable the blinking characters?